 In 2014 he partnered with his wife Yerin Kim to form the Shea-Kim Duo, which has competed internationally and performed recitals in Asia, Europe and North America.
 Their performances have been broadcasted by Klara Continuo in Belgium, PBC in South Korea, and WUFT Classic in Florida.
 Their first CD was released by Ark Studio in Seoul, South Korea.
 Their first studio recording is due to be released in the summer of 2021.
 He also joined the South Bend Symphony under Alastair Willis as Concertmaster in 2019.

 In addition to his performance career, Brendan is also a sought after violin teacher and chamber musician.
 He has taught at several prestigious summer festivals, including the Encore Chamber Music Festival and Credo Music Festival.
-He has been a guest faculty at Oberlin Conservatory, Visiting Professor of the Practice of Violin and Viola at the University of Notre Dame, and is currently on the faculty of Indiana University, South Bend.
+He has been a guest faculty at Oberlin Conservatory, Visiting Professor of the Practice of Violin and Viola at the University of Notre Dame, and most recently on the faculty of Indiana University, South Bend.